someoneetc/Panda3dTerrainGenerator/README.md

                 )
 ```

-For the time being, only 3 textures are supported and should be provided in the following order:
+For the time being, only 4 textures are supported(e.g: dirt,grass,rock,snow).

-    1. Base texture(e.g. grass)

-    2. Height-dependant texture(e.g. snow)

-    3. Slope-dependant texture(e.g. rock)
 Refer to the TestTerrainGenerator.py file for an example

 ## Screenshots